joeiddon/zengine/README.md

 ### Examples

-Thee [demo folder](https://github.com/demos/zengine/tree/master/demos) contains example code.
+The [demo folder](https://github.com/demos/zengine/tree/master/demos) contains example code.
 You can view the code either by cloning this whole repository with

 ```shell
 git clone https://github.com/joeiddon/zengine.git
 ```
-or just use the in the GitHub webapp.
+or just use the GitHub webapp.

 To actually view each example just visit `http://joeiddon.github.io/zengine/demos`.

+---

+### Known Bugs

+Some bugs that need fixing, but I haven't got around to:

+- Proper face ordering - currently done by distance to face centroids.
+- Rotation around the x-axis is not right-hand for some reason - probably a dodgy rotation matrix calculation.